davidgohel/officer/README.md

 contents, styles and properties of the original document will then be available.

-*This package is close to ReporteRs as it produces Word and PowerPoint files but it is faster, does not require `rJava` and is easier to maintain.*

 <img src="https://www.ardata.fr/img/hexbin/officer.svg" width = "15%"/>

 > Make corporate reporting with minimum hassle